Mount Bierstadt: Mountain

-Once at the summit, a popular option is to continue the hike to nearby Mount Evans along a ridge known as The Sawtooth, an intermediate-level hike that overlooks Abyss Lake, which occupies the bottom of the valley separating Bierstadt and Evans.
+Once at the summit, a popular option is to continue the hike to nearby Mount Blue Sky along a ridge known as The Sawtooth, an intermediate-level hike that overlooks Abyss Lake, which occupies the bottom of the valley separating Bierstadt and Blue Sky.
+This route is rated as class 3.

 Albert Bierstadt's painting A Storm in the Rocky Mountains, Mt.
 Rosalie is based on sketches he made during his 1863 visit to the area.
-That painting shows either Mount Spalding or Mount Evans (it is ambiguous) from the Chicago Lakes, 3 mi north-northwest, but Bierstadt and his guide William Byers climbed onward to the summit of either Evans or Spalding (the account is ambiguous).
+That painting shows either Mount Spalding or Mount Blue Sky (it is ambiguous) from the Chicago Lakes, 3 mi north-northwest, but Bierstadt and his guide William Byers climbed onward to the summit of either Blue Sky or Spalding (the account is ambiguous).